TomBearpark/KIT_code_testing/README.md

 # KIT_code_testing
-A nice testing repo for Kit to learn git :)
+A nice testing repo for Kit to learn git and R :)